 However, the third vital gift of participant-observation is that it is the perfect set up for ethnographic interviews both formal and informal.
 Anthropological literature talks a lot about building rapport.
 What this really means is that you need to establish a relationship with your participants and your community.
 While informed consent in its strictest sense isn’t required, during the participant-observation stage of research, this is the ideal time to inform community members about your research.
 They need to know who you are, why you are there, and hopefully after you’ve shared some real genuine human interaction you can begin to build a relationship and trust.
 Being a part of the community, rather someone that just shows up one day out of the blue wanting to ask questions helps.
 Informal ethnographic interviews, in all honestly, are really just casual conversations.
 In participant-observation settings, think community social events, these can actually be allowed to start organically and on equal terms.
 Once the anthropologist has the lay of the land, after conducting participant-observation for a while (the length of time is always up to the researcher), then she can start looking for people who are willing to be interviewed in a more formal setting.
 But again, it helps here that the people already either know her or know people who know her.
 I still like to refer to these as ethnographic interviews albeit formal ethnographic interviews to emphasize that the interview is informed by participant-observation unlike for example interviews of randomly selected college students participating in a psychology survey or a sociological questionnaire.

-I explain them thoroughly to give you my warning, or disclaimer if you will.
+I have explained them thoroughly to give you my warning, or disclaimer if you will.
 Once you start conducting participant-observation and ethnographic interviews, you’ll never actually stop.
 Sure, an anthropologist isn’t always keeping detailed notes about all of life’s observations.
 But come to think of it, even when I’m not on field note taking duty I still make notes about all my “Fascinating!” observations as soon as I can get to my nearest notebook, cell phone or laptop.
-Then again for me, I write it down to help me remember.
-After I tell someone or write it down, it keeps the idea percolating in my head.
+After I tell someone or write it down, it keeps the idea percolating in my head and it helps me remember.
 But that’s not the important part.
 The important part, it that once you learn how to do participant-observation and then follow it up with thoughtful ethnographically charged questions, well… you sort of can’t turn it off.
 These tools of inquiry become part of how you think and engage with the world.
-I was in the mountains on retreat with my friends last weekend and I caught myself doing it, but I didn’t realize what I was doing not until I’d already asked the question.
+I was in the mountains on retreat with my friends last weekend and I caught myself doing it, but I didn’t realize what I was doing until I’d already asked the question.
 It wasn’t in any way related to my dissertation research or really any topic that I’ve directly studied, but I was curious.
 Then it happened again while I was in a fitness class on Monday.
 But that is the thing isn’t it, ALL of Human Diversity and what it means to be human, that is what I study.
 So if you are human and you are talking and doing your thing, whatever your thing is, I’m probably unintentionally studying you.
 Dear friends, family, communities in which I live, my apologies and warning in advance.

 An anthropologist is always conducting research to some extent.
 Once you learn the tools of anthropology, you cannot simply turn them off because you are at the dinner table with your in-laws or in dance fitness class or listening to someone tell you about their yarn store.
 I can’t possibly wipe out informed consent forms every time I get inspired, plus I think it might start freaking out those close to me.